-Rebecca talks about her shopping preferences and an item she bought.
+Rebecca talks about her shopping preferences and an item she recently bought.

 Rebecca: Yes, when I'm in the mood for it.
 Definitely.